Charting the new physics through one-loop effects in the muon magnetic dipole moment

 \section{Expansion of the loop functions: vector mediator case}

-In Sec. \ref{sec:model:contri:VectorRep}, we have exhibited the analytic form of loop functions originated from the vector mediator, that is, the PaVe representation, integral representation, and special function representation.
-Similarly, this section is dedicated to the expansion of loop functions for the vector mediator case.
+In Sec. \ref{sec:model:contri:VectorRep}, we have exhibited the analytic forms of loop functions for the vector mediator case, including the PaVe representation, integral representation, and special function representation.
+Similarly, this section is dedicated to the expansion of loop functions.
 Again, we consider six hierarchical scenarios first:

 Second, we also study the four degenerate scenarios:

 Similar to the scalar mediator case, we retain the whole scenarios for completeness without delving into the possible UV realization for each scenario.